kehantan/labbook/docs/assays/plaque.rst

 #.
 Around 20 mins before the infection period ends, melt the solidified agarose in a microwave oven.

     * **CAUTION!** Loosen the cap of the agarose bottle before microwave, pressure built up can cause explosion!
-    * Heat until the agarose melts and boils, but do not let agarose bubble for too long, as it will evaporate the water content in the agarose, changing the agarose concentration.
+    * Heat until the agarose melts and boils, but do not let agarose boils for too long, as it will evaporate the water content in the agarose, changing the agarose concentration.
-    * Let the agarose bubbling for 1 or 2 seconds should be sufficient.
+    * Heat until the agarose bubbling for 1 or 2 seconds should be sufficient.
     * Swirl the bottle and check if there are unmelted agarose or solid chunks of agarose in the bottle.
-    * **CAUTION!** Handle melted agarose with care, use mittens if necessary, extremely hot!
+    * **CAUTION!** Handle melted agarose with care, use mittens, boiled agarose is extremely hot!

 #.
-Leave the boiled agarose in the water bath at 37 C to cool down for later use.
+Leave the boiled agarose in the water bath at 60 C to cool down for later use.

+    * If 60 C is not possible, then 37 C can work too, but need to act fast when preparing the overlay.

 *Prepare agarose overlay*

-*Attention:* Work fast when overlaying the agarose as it can solidify within short period of time.
+*Note:* Work fast when overlaying the agarose as it can solidify within short period of time.

 #.
 Bring agarose from water bath into BSC.
 #.
-In a 15 ml centrifuge tube, prepare an agarose to 2% media mixture of 1:9 ratio (1.2 mL of agarose into 10.8 mL of media).
+In a 50 ml centrifuge tube, prepare an agarose to 2% media mixture of 1:9 ratio (1.2 mL of agarose into 10.8 mL of media).
 Mix the agarose and 2% DMEM mixture either by repeat pipetting or invert the centrifuge tube few times.
 #.
 Remove existing media from the 6 well plate.

     * Don't use serological pipette for this step, use micropipette.
     * Use different pipette tips for each well to prevent cross contamination.

 #.
 Wash cells with PBS.

-Add 300 uL of PBS into each well from the wall of the wells.
+    * Add 300 uL of PBS into each well from the wall of the wells.
-#.
-Tilt the plate side to side and back and forth a few times to properly wash the cells.
+    * Tilt the plate side to side and back and forth a few times to properly wash the cells.
-#.
-Remove PBS after washing the cells.
+    * Remove PBS after washing the cells.
     * Use different micropipette tips for each well to prevent cross contamination.

 #.
-Add 1.5 mL of agarose overlay into each well.
+Add around 1.5 mL of agarose overlay into each well.

     * Serological pipette can be used for this step.
     * Add the overlay mixture from the wall of each well.